One of the biggest untapped opportunities to increasing sales and profit is growing your existing accounts. Consider:

 - Repeat customers, on average, spend 67% more (Source: Bain & Company)

-- 60% of companies believe they should be generating 25% or more revenue from strategic accounts (Source: RAIN Group)
+- 60% of companies believe they should be generating 25% or more revenue from strategic accounts (Source: RAIN Group Center for Sales Research)

 The question is not if you should be selling more to your accounts, it's how should you do it.

 Not all customers are created equal.
 Certain customers—whether they're bigger, in a certain industry or location, a stronger relationship, or just more open to new ideas—have greater opportunity for growth.
 You can even ask customers if they would like to engage in a more strategic relationship with your company.
 In our experience, most buyers react positively when approached with this idea, and become more likely to entertain additional conversations with you.

 The first step in your account management process should include targeting those accounts with the greatest opportunity and then developing a specific plan for each customer.
 A spray and pray approach does not work for real account growth.

 I'm not just talking about the part of the business you're involved with, but their entire business.
 What are their corporate priorities for the year?
 What are the big hurdles they are trying to overcome?
 What are their goals?
 Who are the key players?